When improving your home, kitchen remodeling and living room design tend to get most of the attention; room soundproofing, not so much.

 Introduced in 2003, QuietRock was one of the first sound-dampening panels to reach the market.

 PABCO's current entry-level product most suitable for do-it-yourself installation is QuietRock 510.
 This product comes in 8-, 9-, 10-, and 12-foot-long panels, and is cut and installed in exactly the same way as traditional drywall.

 - QuietRock EZSnap: Designed with a special paper that easily scores and snaps.

 - QuietRock EZSnap Mold Resistant: This product uses a mold resistant treatment of the paper and core to contribute to a healthier indoor environment.

 - QuietRock 530: This product is a 5/8-inch thick version, used where fire resistance is required.

 - QuietRock 530 RF: This product is a radio-frequency (RF) shielding version of drywall, 5/8-inch thick.

 - QuietRock 545: PABCO's top-end product, used in commercial settings such as theaters and recording studios is QuietRock 545.

-QuietRock is a three-layer sandwich: two layers of approximately 1/4" drywall with a sheet of "viscoelastic sound-absorbing polymers" in the middle.
+QuietRock products use a three-layer design: two layers of gypsum drywall about 1/4-inch thick, sandwiched around viscoelastic sound-absorbing polymers in the middle.